Lake Atitlan Guatemala – All you need to know

 San Antonio Palopo

-Particularly know for traditional pottery, this town offers scenic views over the lake and the volcanoes.
-This town is easily accessible but usually skipped by tourists.
+Particularly know for traditional pottery, this town offers scenic views of the lake and the volcanoes.
+This town at Lake Atitlan is easily accessible but usually skipped by tourists.

 Nearby things to do